j-sieben/UTL_APEX/UTL_APEX/readme.txt

 It must be installed at an owner that has been granted access by the apex workspace, otherwise the utilities won't work.

+Prior to installation decide upon the specification of FLAG_TYPE, the datatype used for boolean values.
+As per default, CHAR(1 BYTE) is used with Y|N as the values for true and false.
+If you want to change that, adjust the settings in INIT.SQL

 To install
 - Make sure that PIT and UTL_TEXT are installed, both are available on GitHub
 - start a command line